We ask you, humbly, to help us.

 grounded in the 1st century CE -- that Satan is a profoundly evil, fallen angel who is

 totally dedicated to creating chaos in the world, destroying everyone's lives, and causing people to be routed to Hell after death.
-He is a supernatural
+He is viewed as a supernatural

 being who "walketh about, seeking whom he may devour," and is aided by